 Patapsco Valley State Park

-About 30 minutes from the city in Howard and Baltimore Counties, Patapsco covers over 14,000 acres of terrain with at least 70 identified, hikeable trails.
+About 40 minutes from the city in Howard and Baltimore Counties, Patapsco covers over 14,000 acres of terrain with at least 70 identified, hike-able trails.
 Several are around three miles or less, and many lead to falls or follow a stream.
+During warm months, it’s a great place to swim — the Avalon and Hilton entrances offer best access to swimming areas in the Patapsco River.
+The Casade Falls loop trail is a popular one to hike, though there is some uphill hiking on rooty areas, something to keep in mind with little ones.
 The park is large enough that it’s not too crowded, and there are picnic areas for lunch al fresco.
 To find the right hike for your family, visit the Patapsco website or Trails.com for detailed info.
-Entrance fee is $2/person, open during daylight hours.
+Entrance fee is $3/person, open during daylight hours.

 Cunningham Falls State Park

 It’s just over an hour from the city, about 15 miles north of Frederick, but Cunningham Falls in the Catoctin Mountains feels much further away.
 Part of it is the drive out there—the landscape slowly goes from the urban chaos of crazy beltway drivers to suburban strip malls along 270 to farmland, becoming more picturesque and serene as you go.
 Once inside the park, the mass of tall trees and forest blanketed with bright green plants and strewn with large boulders are indicators that you’ve arrived.
 There are plenty of short hikes for kids that lead to the falls, nice mountain overlooks, and remains of old stone buildings.
 Stop at the visitor center on the way in for a trail map.
 Free entrance, open during daytime hours.